 “I’m over by the tire yard.”
 She was nearly incoherent but she managed to stammer out the address.
 “Please hurry!”

 I wrote it down and handed it to Rex.
-He nodded got everything for the two of us to proceed with the necessary backup.
+He nodded and started the process getting everything ready so that the two of could descend onto the crime scene after the call with the necessary backup.

-“We’ll be there as soon as we can,” I assured the woman on the other side of the line.
+“We’ll be there as soon as we can,” I assured the woman.
 “In the meantime, get out of there if you can or at least hide.
 Your safety should be your only concern right now.”

 “Thank you, but don’t worry.
 He wouldn’t hurt me.
 I’m his princess.
 I just don’t want him to hurt others anymore.”

-This comment admittedly confused me a bit.
-I paused for a moment.
-The metaphorical gears in my head had stopped turning attempting to make sense of her strange comment.
+I paused for a moment as the metaphorical gears in my head turned to try and make sense of her strange comment.

 “Hello?
 Are you still there?”